-- A group of paleontologists working in the Cerrejón formation in Colombia found as many as three well-preserved titanoboa’s skulls.
-The scientists were very fortunate, considering the fact that a snake’s skull is very weak and brittle due to large tendon content, which decompose quickly.
+- A group of paleontologists working in the Cerrejón formation in Colombia found as many as three well-preserved Titanoboa’s skulls.
+The scientists were very fortunate, considering the fact that a snake’s skull is very weak and brittle due to large tendon content, which decomposes quickly.

 - The Cerrejón formation holds the largest coal reserves in the world.

 - The areas where the Titanoboa fossils were found are most likely the only place in the world where a tropical Paleocene ecosystem could be investigated.

 - Titanoboa was discovered in 2009.